 Everybody in an organisation contributes to the efficient running of a building.
 The building management is responsible to sensitise and train their staff regarding the operations and maintenance of any building or built environment.
-Staff training can be successfully conducted in tion at least list in since leiter him the following ways:
+Staff training can be successfully conducted in the following ways: